 Theatrical lighting will be adapted and will not include flashing lights or sudden special effects

-Touch-tours will be offered where applicable and audience members are invited to have a look around the space 40 minutes before performances begin (currently suspended due to COVID-19)
+Touch-tours will be available if booked in advance and audience members are invited to have a look around the space 75 minutes before performances begin.

 Audiences are free to leave and re-enter the theatre space as needed